simple-machines/kafka-tunnel/README.md

 kafkatunnel.py
 ============
-Access kafka (zookeeper) via ssh tunnel to consume and produce messages from your local machine
+Access kafka/zookeeper via ssh tunnel to consume and produce messages from your local machine

 After hours of unsuccessful searching for a solution to tunnel kafka instances inside of AWS/ec2 instances, I created my own little script.